 Searchers still finding artifacts of 1876 Ohio train tragedy

-In a Wednesday, Dec.
-14, 2016 photo, Dave Tobias, an expert on the Ashtabula train disaster which killed around a hundred people on May 29, 1876, poses for a photo in Ashtabula, Ohio.
-It's been 140 years since the train disaster killed nearly 100 people when a bridge collapsed over a river in far northeast Ohio, but Tobias is still looking for artifacts from the tragedy.
+It's been 140 years since a train disaster killed nearly 100 people when a bridge collapsed over a river in far northeastern Ohio, but Dave Tobias is still looking for artifacts from the tragedy.
+The Plain Dealer reports the 60-year-old Ashtabula man lived near the site as a child and got hooked on looking for pieces from the disaster that sometimes washed out of the riverbank.

 Add your comments below